ishitgami/openapi-getx/README.md

 ## Note

 - **OpenAPI**: The app utilizes the PetStore OpenAPI for backend integration.
-You can find the OpenAPI documentation [here](https://petstore3.swagger.io/#/).
+You can find the OpenAPI swagger [here](https://petstore3.swagger.io/#/).

 - **Image Usage**: Images displayed in the app are randomly selected to enhance the user experience.

 ## Contact

-For any inquiries or assistance, feel free to contact us at [ishitgami01@gmail.com](mailto:ishitgami01@gmail.com).
+For any inquiries or assistance, feel free to contact me at [ishitgami01@gmail.com](mailto:ishitgami01@gmail.com).